Connecticut's congressional districts: Fifth district

 The 5th district is an approximate combination of the former 5th and 6th districts before the 2000 census.
 The district was designed as the result of a compromise among the redistricting committee as an evenly divided territory into which a Republican and a Democratic incumbent were both drawn.
 The new 5th largely maintained the distinguishing feature of the old 5th – the I-84 corridor connecting Danbury to Waterbury, and then stretching southeastward to Meriden.
 And similar to the old 6th district, the 5th takes in most of Litchfield County and the towns of the Farmington Valley in Hartford County.
 In the presidential politics the district is the most amenable in the state to backing Republicans, as it voted slightly for John Kerry in 2004 and Al Gore in 2000, but on the whole provides both parties with no overwhelming advantage.
 The suburbs of Waterbury, the small towns in Litchfield County, and the Farmington Valley are all traditionally Republican and generally conservative outposts.
 Meriden and the city of New Britain, located at the eastern fringe of the district, are both strongly Democratic towns that reliably give large pluralities to the Democratic candidate.

-The representative for the 5th district is Jahana Hayes.
 Previously, it was held by Elizabeth Esty of Cheshire from 2013-2019.
-She declined to run for a 4th term in 2018 due to scandal in which she was accused of failing to protect her female staff members from her former chief-of-staff, who was alleged to have physically assaulted and harassed another staff member.
-Before that, it was held by current senator Christopher S. Murphy, a former state Senator and representative originally from Southington.
+She declined to run for a 4th term in 2018 due to a scandal in which she was accused of failing to protect her female staff members from her former chief-of-staff, who was alleged to have physically assaulted and harassed another staff member.
+Before that, it was held by current senator Chris Murphy, a former state Senator and representative originally from Southington.
 Prior to the 2006 election, Murphy moved across the border to the 5th district town of Cheshire, and scored a 56–44% upset victory against 24-year Republican incumbent Nancy L. Johnson of New Britain.
+The representative for the 5th district is Jahana Hayes, who was narrowly re-elected in 2022, in one of the closest house elections in the state since 2006.